enkidevs/curriculum/react/intermediary/props-iii/use-proptypes-on-stateless-components.md

 ---
 ## Content

-Since **React 0.14** it is possible to define components as a simple arrow function:
+Since **React 0.14** it is possible to define components as an arrow function:

 ```jsx
 let comp = ({enki}) => <h1>{enki}</h1>;